-Section 1.3: Important Types of Functions
+1.3 The Basic Classes of Functions

-Below is a brief catalog of the standard functions that we will be studying this semester.
+What follows is a brief catalog of the standard functions that we will be studying this semester.
 It is important to understand the properties of each function: defining equation, typical graph, domain and range, when it is used, etc.